zacgeis/udacity-deep-learning/notes.md

 ### Transfer Learning

+- The idea is to take an already trained network like AlexNet or VGGNet and just change the last few layers for your own classification.
+- The benifit is that you don't have to train the entire network from scratch, which in some cases can be expensive and take a while.

+### Sequence To Sequence

+- Two RNNs, the first is an encoder and the second is a decoder.
+  - Translate from english to french.
+  - Summarization of news articles.
+  - Question and answer bot.
+  - Dialog data - chat bot.
+  - Imagine captioning.
+- The understanding vector is a fixed size vector that is the state of the first encoder rnn.
+- Encoder summarizes what it saw into it's context vector and hands it off to the decoder.
+- RNNs have the concept of time steps.

+- Seq2Seq networks generally reserve the first 4 vocabulary spots for:
+  - <PAD> used for padding inputs to the same length.
+  - <EOS> lets the decoder know it's the end of a sentence.
+  - <UNK> used to ignore words that don't show up often or that you don't care about - makes training the model more efficent.
+  - <GO> use this input as the first timestep to the decoder to let it know that you want to start generating output.

 ### Language Translation Network

 - We can use a similar network to the Sentiment Predictions RNN above, but